Churches >

 On a photo expedition on July 4, 2010, we did find Trinity and High, but found nothing that resembled a church, especially an older church.
 We found two buildings that could have possibly been churches.
 The first was at the corner of Trinity and High Streets and the front/side of the building had been blocked in what appears to be a large window..could have been a church building.
 The larger building further down the street, was a possibility strictly based on its size.

-The church apparently moved in the 1920s to McElderry and Port Streets and merged with another congregation in 1996.
-There is a church at McElderry and Port Streets.
-The church is now occupied by Amazing Grace Lutheran Church.
+The church apparently moved in the 1920s to McElderry and Port Streets.
+In 1996, Trinity merged with two other historical churches in the area, Martin Luther and Bethany.
+The church remains at McElderry and Port Streets.
+The church is now called Amazing Grace Lutheran Church.

 Pastors: